Is my landlord a member of your Scheme?

 What kind of complaints can you look at?

 We consider complaints about how a landlord has responded to reports of a problem and consider what is fair in all the circumstances of a particular case.
 We do not look at the original problem, for example we do not decide if there has been anti-social behaviour or if a property has damp.
 Rather, we look at whether a landlord dealt with the reported problem in line with the tenancy agreement or lease, and its own policies.
 There are also some complaints about local authorities (councils) that we cannot consider.
-For more information see the jurisdiction/">factsheet on our jurisdiction.
+For more information see the the fact sheet on our jurisdiction.

 Can you make my complaint for me?